PE and Sports Grant

 - Increase the school's participation in more locally organised competitions.

-Click below to read our current Sports Premium Action Plan...
+Click below to read our current and past Sports Premium Action Plans...

 Y6 Sports Leaders in Action...